mtpan/LASO/README.md

 Here are several questions that I'm interested in asking

 - [x] The correlation between anhedonia and PLE (any similarity between PLE and SZ)
+- [x] What items from the screening questions can predict a high CAPE score
 - [ ] The correlation between childhood trauma and PLE (possible indicators of PLE)
 - [ ] The correlation between school performance and PLE (how does it impact students)

-- [ ] If there is a change in PLE, does it worthen overtime?
+- [ ] If there is a change in PLE, does it worsen overtime?
 If it does, how does it affect school performance/global functioning?
-- [ ] Does perceived social support mediate/buffer the negative effect of PLE
+- [ ] Does perceived social support mediate/buffer the negative effect of PLE on school performance/global functioning?
-- [x] What items from the screening questions can predict a high CAPE score
 - [ ] What are the predictors that predict an elevated high CAPE score in the long run

 ## Participants